Math 5260 Dynamical Systems

 the three functions, but you may use just 5.
 You

-may use either a spreadsheet or Nonlinear Web (or both).
-All the
+may use either a spreadsheet or any software which allows you to view cobweb diagrams (or both).

 functions in yourself in Excel.
 Hints: You can use the mod function to